jonathan-annett/jsonbin-api-tester/api.md

     ```

 2. **Using Real API Keys**
-    - To switch from mock mode to real API interactions, provide your Master and Access API keys.
+    - To switch from mock mode to real API interactions, provide a Master or an Access API key.
+    - If you provide both, the access key is ignored.
     ```javascript
     const api = JSONBinAPI(accessApiKey, masterApiKey);
     ```